Skip to content

 Your cart is empty

-10% Off!
+10% OFF

 JEWELRY

-Since 2008, Ken has fashioned each work by hand, using traditional metalsmithing techniques such as hand-fabrication, carving, and lost-wax casting.
+Since 2008, Ken has crafted each piece by hand, using traditional metalsmithing techniques such as hand-fabrication, carving, and lost-wax casting.
 Initially self-taught, Ken later graduated from Studio Jewelers Ltd. in Manhattan, where he refined his skills.
-He specializes in one-of-a-kind and limited-edition fine art pieces, using the finest ethically sourced metals, precious stones, fossils, and rare gems, including turquoise mined from his home area in the American Southwest.
+He specializes in one-of-a-kind and limited-edition fine art pieces and uses the finest ethically sourced metals, precious stones, fossils, and rare gems, including turquoise mined from his home area in the American Southwest.
 Ken makes each piece with the utmost attention to detail to ensure its durability, wearability, and originality.
-Ken’s jewelry and paintings have been exhibited in galleries and museums and featured in publications.
-He currently resides in Queens, New York, where he creates all of his artwork and jewelry.

 THE PROCESS